Haywhyprime88/Kultra-Mega-Stores/README.md

         WHERE Customer_Segment = 'Corporate'
         GROUP BY Customer_Name
         ORDER BY Total_Orders DESC;

+   Adam Hart placed the most number of orders 27
 ________________________________________
 9. Who is the most profitable consumer customer?